msampaio/rpScripts/docs/source/programs/tcontour.rst

 Form labels displaying
 ----------------------

 For the labels displaying, use the ``-fl`` option.
-It adds vertical lines in the indexogram.
+It adds vertical lines in the complexity chart.
 It demands a labeled ``JSON`` file.
 The :doc:`labeler` program generates the labeled file.

 .. code-block:: console

     rpscripts tcontour -fl score.json

 .. figure:: ../../../examples/schumann-opus48no2-complexity-labeled.svg
-    :alt: labeled-indexogram
+    :alt: labeled-complexity-chart

     Textural complexity with form labels indications